 Teaching for Black Lives Book

 The Zinn Education Project offers dozens of lessons on the history of the Black Freedom Struggle — from resistance to enslavement to redlining to the ongoing fight for voting rights and reparations.
-Find highlighted collections of lessons at the Teach Truth Syllabus, Teach the Roots of the 2020 Rebellion, People’s History Lessons for Stamped: Racism, Antiracism, and You, and Teaching with the New York Times 1619 Project.

 Our “Teaching the Black Freedom Struggle” online classes offer the chance to learn directly from leading historians and to meet peers from across the country.
 In each session, a historian is interviewed by a teacher, and participants break into small groups to meet each other, discuss the content, and share teaching ideas.
 Sessions are designed for teachers and other school staff — but parents, students, and others are also welcome to participate.

 Teaching for Black Lives Podcast

 The forthcoming Teaching for Black Lives Podcast will provide both the historical context and pedagogical strategies for educators to teach about the ongoing Black Freedom Struggle.
 This podcast will feature educators who have designed and implemented dynamic lessons, as well as leading historians of African American history.